VRASneakPeek/-VRASneakPeek/README.md

 9. Paste the value inside your Visual Studio 2019 Community Edition instance
 10. Make sure your current configuration is set to Debug x64
 11. Hit the Run button and make sure the application is maximized
-12. Play around with the arrows, give it some time to respond!
+12. Play around with the button, give the racer some time to respond!
 Depending on the connectivity the Robot Racer will respond with some latency.
 Only hit the arrow once will trigger a burst move!
-13. Try to move the robot in a somewhat straight direction pointing to the finish line
+13. Try to turn the robot in a somewhat straight direction pointing to the finish line.
+If the robot is not fully aligned, it is allowed to align it manually.
 14. When the front of the robot is facing the finish line, show the instructor.

 FYI: If the robot is not fully aligned, it is allowed to align it manually.